Security-Onion-Solutions/securityonion-docs/adding-accounts.rst

 SSO
 ---

-If you need to add a new SSO (Sguil/Squert/Kibana) account, you can use the ``so-user-add`` command (please note that SSO usernames must be alphanumeric):
+If you need to add a new Security Onion Console (SOC) account, you can use the ``so-user-add`` command (please note that SSO usernames must be alphanumeric):

 ::